aio-libs/aiokafka/docs/consumer.rst

 *One case* is for **time-sensitive record processing** it may make sense for a consumer that falls far enough behind to not attempt to catch up processing all records, but rather just skip to the most recent records.
+Or you can use ``offsets_for_times`` API to get the offsets after certain timestamp.

 *Another use case* is for a **system that maintains local state**.
 In such a system the consumer will want to initialize its position on startup to